 Hopefully you have a list of around 12 to 15 folks to begin the process.
 If you don’t have that many folks to start out with, then keep searching for more potential board members.
 You need a least a dozen members to have any real chance of success.
 Look at the following sources to find potential board members:

-- The local churches – If the congregation size or membership is slim at your church, look at others in the area.
+- Local Churches – If the congregation size or membership is slim at your church, look at others in the area.
 Talk to the priest/minister/reverend about your idea.
 He is well aware of his flock and will provide you with plenty of names.

-- The so called competition – Are there other similar organizations doing something along the lines of what you desire?
+- Competition – Are there other similar organizations doing something along the lines of what you desire?
 If so, communicate with the Executive Director for that charity and see if (s)he can help you with potential board members.
 They have a personal understanding of their board members and these folks talk about their passions.
 You never know, you might find a great board member from another organization.
 It has double value, they also bring experience.

 - Government Boards – Look into the local government’s many different community boards.
 Go to those boards and meet the citizen members.
 These folks have passion for participation, excellent sources of highly active folks.
 It is surprising how the board they sit on as a citizen will often align itself with your idea.